fusion-jena/CoMerger/Evaluation_Datasets/README.md

 This dataset has been used in the research paper:

-''How good is this merged ontology?
-Towards a customizable quality evaluation'', Submitted in ESWC2020 by Samira Babalou, Elena Grygorova and Birgitta König-Ries
+''How good is this merged ontology?'', Submitted in ESWC2020, Poster and Demo track, by Samira Babalou, Elena Grygorova and Birgitta König-Ries